-Caitlin is currently accepting new clients
+Caitlin is not currently accepting new clients

 Caitlin Jacobs (she/her)